MarcoToppino/ArtLounge3e/README.md

 ### Wireframes

-Manual drawing on a [reMarkable 2](https://remarkable.com/) has been used to draw and develop, directly with the client, the appearance of the site and display the placement of the different elements whitin the pages.
+Manual drawing on a [reMarkable 2](https://remarkable.com/) has been used to draw and develop, directly with the client, the appearance of the site and display the placement of the different elements whithin the pages.

 Page | Desktop Version
 --- | --- |